 Its underground display is a fitting tribute to the men who fought for the country.
 But take the granite stairs up the balcony, and you’ll have a nice view of the city centre.

-While it is a great free thing to do, we highly encourage making a small donation while there.
+While it is a great free thing to do, I highly encourage making a small donation while there.
 All proceeds go towards maintaining this important structure.

 Head down to the St Kilda Pier to get a fantastic view of the city.
-Stretching 600 metres (1968 feet) into the bay, the St Kilda Pier was built back in 185.
+Stretching 600 metres (1968 feet) into the bay, the St Kilda Pier was built back in the mid-1800s.